innocuous-symmetry/mongo-assert/README.md

 ### Reference validation

-Mongo Assert also supports validation of references to other collections.
+Mongo Validate also supports validation of references to other collections.

 For example, suppose we have a collection of `Store`s that must be associated to an existing `User`.
 Let's define our schema first: